farukkurtic/bloghub/README.md

 - **Redefined User Profiles**: Enhance user profiles with more customization options and statistics.
 - **Social Features**: Allow users to like, share, and comment on posts, fostering a sense of community.

-## Contact

-If you have any questions, suggestions, or issues, please feel free to contact me at [farukkurtic@gmail.com](mailto:farukkurtic@gmail.com).

-Happy Blogging!